wduquette/endarkening/src/start.md

 Baker Dom Teravich Lytskya, a move that is considered highly controversial in light of the young man’s origins.

+## 2E.
+Discovery of Rare Mud (Dark)

+A rare mud is discovered in the Darkworld, a mud that is especially amenable to aetheric manipulation.
+The Darkworlders use it to build massive climbing golems, each capable of transporting an entire company of troops up the chasm side in less than a day.
+The increased rate of attacks leads to the depopulation of Corovia, ending the Corovian threat but bringing new perils to the lands past the North Rim.

 ## 2C.
 Lumen Han Crosses the Great Chasm (Light)

 Lumen Han, grandson of Tomen Han, makes the first successful trading voyage